resolve109/study-aws-sa/aws-study-guide.md

 - Can create custom rules to block or allow traffic based on attributes (e.g., IP, geolocation)
 - Provides a robust solution for filtering web traffic and enforcing access rules
 - Cannot be directly attached to Network Load Balancers (NLBs) - use Shield Advanced for NLB protection
+- **Rate-Limiting**:
+  - To block illegitimate traffic with minimal impact on legitimate users:
+    - Deploy AWS WAF and associate it with an Application Load Balancer
+    - Configure rate-limiting rules to restrict requests per client
+  - More effective than network ACLs for handling attacks from changing IP addresses
+  - Provides granular control over traffic patterns without impacting legitimate users
+  - Better solution than GuardDuty which focuses on detection rather than prevention
+  - Superior to Amazon Inspector which is for security assessment rather than traffic filtering

 ### AWS Shield Advanced
 - **Key Features**: